AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_03.md

   ## 🔧 Test 1 – Ping

 ### 🎯 Objective
-Verify basic network connectivity by pinging the default gateway and another host on the same LAN.
+Verify basic network connectivity by pinging the default gateway and the domain controller (DC).

 All commands below are executed from the employee workstation: **LTP-EMP01**.